 Extra Tips to Know Before You Go

-While planning your trip to Huaraz, Peru, keep these four tips in mind!
+While planning your trip to Huaraz, Peru, keep these five tips in mind!

 1. Huascaran National Park has an entrance fee.